thunderrabbit/barefoot_rob/content/bold-life-tribe/about.md

 Bold Life Brotherhood was for men.

-Bold Life Tribe is open to all:
+Bold Life Tribe is built for teams:

 ## [Bold Life Tribe](/en/bold-life-tribe/) ##

-* Thursday nights, 7pm Japan time (UTC+9).
+* For teams ready to take it to the next level
-* For men and women ready for more in life
+* For communities ready for more in life
-* Subscribe below to book your place

 ### ⭕ BUILD LEADERSHIP ###
 ### ⭕ SHARPEN YOUR LIFE VISION ###